 NOTE: Approval of a waiver merely relieves students of taking a particular required course (for which an elective course may then be substituted); it does not confer transfer credit, on which see immediately below.

 Transfer of course credit

 Approval of transfer of course credit for work done at other graduate institutions is made by the Graduate School upon the recommendation of the Department.
-A maximum of 6 credits may be transferred for the M.A. degree.
-There is no set limit for the Ph.D.
-During their first semester here, students seeking transfer credit should submit a written request to the Director of Graduate Studies, who will forward the request to the appropriate faculty members.
+A maximum of 6 credits may be transferred for the MA degree.
+During their first semester here, students seeking transfer credit should submit a written request to the Director of Graduate Studies, who will forward the request to the appropriate faculty members for review.
 Students will be expected to provide enough information on the content of courses taken to give a basis for a decision.
 Students will receive written notification of the decision, which will also be placed in their file.
 Official approval of transfer credit takes place only after the (final) oral examination.